“The best defense is a good offense!”

 ► Are you a victim of the “dual-track” foreclosure process, wherein your lender led you to believe you were working on a loan modification and then foreclosed?

-If you answered “yes” to one or more of the questions above, we would like to speak with you!
+If you answered “yes” to any of the questions above, we would like to speak with you!

 Call (855) 630-7951 and speak to a friendly representative, or fill out the simple form to the right to schedule your NO COST consultation with an experienced mortgage litigation attorney.
 There is no obligation, so learn more about your options today!

-The mortgage litigation attorneys promoted by Mortgage Relief Project have been featured by the following networks and publications.
+The mortgage litigation attorneys promoted by Mortgage Relief Project have been featured in these networks and publications.

 IMPORTANT – PLEASE READ – Attorney consultations will only be scheduled after completing an initial interview with an MRP Representative.
 MRP Representatives can not and will not offer legal advice.
 It is illegal for anyone other than a licensed attorney to give legal advice.